 Sumptuary laws were not always made to emphasise social hierarchy, rather some of them were made to protect home production from imports.
 For example, velvet caps made with French imported materials were quite popular in sixteenth-century England.
 A law was passed to compel all persons over six years of age to wear woolen caps made in England, on Sundays and holidays.
 This law did not apply to those at high positions.
 This law remained in force for twenty six years and was very helpful in building up the English woolen industry.

 Even after the end of the sumptuary laws, differences between social strata remained.
 But difference in income now determined the way a person dressed.
 People from different economic background developed their own clothing style based on sense of fashion, decency and practicality.

 Clothing style was also determined by gender differences.
-While men were expected to be serious, strong, independent and aggressive; women were expected to be delicate, passive and docile.
+Men were expected to be serious, strong, independent and aggressive.
+Women were expected to be delicate, passive and docile.

 From childhood, girls were laced up and dressed in stays.
 Stay is a kind of support in a woman's dress to keep the upper body straight.
 Older girls had to wear tight fitting corsets.
 Wearing a corset meant inflicting huge pain on the body.
 Nevertheless, corsets were worn to maintain a slim waste which was considered ideal for women.

 Many women believed that it was their duty to remain docile and graceful as per the prevalent social norms.
 They thought it as their duty to bear whatever pain and suffering they had to, while maintaining a slim waist.Reforms for Clothing: However, things were changing over the nineteenth century.
 By the 1830s, the English women began their agitation for democratic rights.
 When the movement for voting rights gained momentum, many also began a campaign for dress reform.
 Women's magazines described the problems associated with tight dresses and corsets.